Efficient quantum readout-error mitigation for sparse measurement outcomes of near-term quantum devices: Demonstrations

 We run the numerical simulation of this modified Grover algorithm on the Qiskit simulator.
 The simulation was performed with $10$-qubit and $20$-qubit search space, respectively, on the Qiskit simulator \cite{Qiskit}.
 The parameter of the modified Grover algorithm following the notation in \cite{uno2020modified} is shown in Table \ref{tab:modified_grover_parameters}.
 Since the current QV32 IBM Quantum devices has average readout assignment error from $0.02$ to $0.03$, we tested different readout error rates with $p(0|1) = p(1|0) = \{0.01,0.03,0.05\}$.

-The results of the numerical simulation are shown in Fig. \ref{fig:n10_1over2_shots100}, \ref{fig:n10_1over2_shots8192}, \ref{fig:n20_1over2_shots100}, and \ref{fig:n20_1over2_shots8192}.
-Since the estimation error properties of different settings between 10-qubit and 20-qubit systems and between 100 shots and 8192 shots are quite similar, we only show the plots of 10-qubit system with 100 shots as Fig. \ref{fig:n10_1over2_shots100}.
-Other figures can be found at Appendix \ref{sec:appendix_fig}.
-In these figures, the upper rows show the numbers of shots getting $\ket{0}_{n+1}$ and the lower rows show the estimation errors.
+The results of the numerical simulation are shown in Figs. \ref{fig:10_600}, \ref{fig:10_8192}, \ref{fig:20_600}, and \ref{fig:20_8192}.
+Since the estimation error properties of different settings between 10-qubit and 20-qubit systems and between 600 shots and 8192 shots generally share the similar features, we show only the plots of the 10-qubit system with 600 shots as Fig. \ref{fig:10_600}.
+The other figures can be found in Appendix \ref{sec:appendix_fig}.
+In Fig. \ref{fig:10_600}, the upper rows show the numbers of shots getting $\ket{0}_{n+1}$ and the lower rows show the estimation errors.
 All the plots are averaged over ten independent trials.
-Plots of each color show the theoretical values (red curves), the raw results (blue, ``o"), the rigorously mitigated results (purple, ``o"), the mitigated results by proposed QREM with delta method (black, ``x"), the mitigated results by proposed QREM with least norm method (yellow, ``x"), the mitigated results by Mooney et al.'s method with threshold $t=0.01$ (pink, ``v"), and the mitigated results by mthree's direct method using the mthree package(red ``*").
-Since the plots of Mooney et al.'s method with threshold $t=0.1$ are so close to those of Mooney et al.'s method with threshold $t=0.01$, they are not shown in the figures.
-Likewise, the plots of mthree's iterative method are also omitted because they are so close to the plots of mthree's direct method.
+Plots of each color show the theoretical values (red curves), the raw results (blue, ``o"), the rigorously mitigated results (purple, ``o"), the mitigated results by proposed QREM with delta method (black, ``x"), the mitigated results by proposed QREM with least norm method (yellow, ``x"), the mitigated results by the method of Mooney \textit{et al.} with threshold $t=0.01$ (pink, ``v"), and the mitigated results by mthree direct method using the mthree package(red, ``*").
+Since the plots of Mooney \textit{et al.} with threshold $t=0.1$ are so close theirs with threshold $t=0.01$, they are not shown in the figures.
+Likewise, the plots of the mthree iterative method are also omitted because they are so close to the plots of its direct method.